-- o Ixtaca (part of the Tuligtic property) Since the discovery hole announced in August 2010, the Company completed a total of 14 holes in 2010, all of which intersected mineralization. - El Cobre permits were acquired for a drilling program to be conducted in 2011. - o Caballo Blanco Optionee Goldgroup Mining commenced a drilling program. - Caldera Optionee Windstorm conducted preliminary work for a 2011 drilling program which commenced in February 2011. - Others Golden Minerals conducted an exploration drilling program at Matehuapil.
+- Ixtaca (part of the Tuligtic property) Since the discovery hole announced in August 2010, the Company has announced results from 20 drill holes, all of which intersected mineralization. - El Cobre permits were acquired for a drilling program to be conducted in 2011. - o Caballo Blanco Optionee Goldgroup Mining has a 30,000 meter drilling program underway. - o Caldera Optionee Windstorm commenced a drilling program in February 2011.